By Rick Steves

 How do I see whether a rail pass makes sense for my trip in particular?

 In theory, you could use this map to add up approximate pay-as-you-go fares for your itinerary, and compare that cost to the price of a rail pass for the number of days you expect to spend on the train.
-However, Greek rail service is so limited that it's pretty safe to assume you won't be using a pass to get around within Greece (the possible exception: the soon-to-be-available Attica Eurail Pass, which will cover some domestic ferry lines).
+However, Greek rail service is so limited that it's pretty safe to assume you won't be using a pass to get around within Greece (the possible exception: the Attica Ferry Eurail Pass, which covers some domestic ferry lines).
 Dotted lines show ferry routes, some of which are discounted if you have a rail pass.
 Dashed lines show bus connections, all but one of which aren't covered by rail passes.
 That said, you may still find it helpful to follow the links below for:

 - More tips for figuring out whether a pass makes sense for your trip